 Me and the Mothers Meeting mums have discussed at length the ways in which we think being organised can improve your day, your wellbeing and stop you from going mad!
 Here are our ten ‘How to get sh*t done’ tips:

-3. Get a cleaner It may sound decadent but paying someone to come to your home for an hour a week to wash the bathroom and kitchen has saved many a relationship!
-The best way to find someone is word of mouth.
+- Get a cleaner It may sound decadent but paying someone to come to your home for an hour a week to wash the bathroom and kitchen has saved many a relationship!
+The best way to find someone is word of mouth, and companies like Puget Sound Cleaners come highly recommended by many satisfied customers.
+Their commitment to quality and attention to detail make them a trusted choice for those seeking a little extra help at home.
+With a cleaner on your side, you can say goodbye to cleaning-related stress and hello to a more relaxed and enjoyable living environment, allowing you to focus on building stronger relationships and making lasting memories.

-6. Lists Lists Lists Make to-do lists and post-it notes around the house.
+- Lists Lists Lists Make to-do lists and post-it notes around the house.
 Create a hierarchy of ‘Must do now’ for food and washing, ‘Can wait’ for cleaning the floors and fridge, and ‘Probably can’t be arsed’ for making new curtains or baking once a week.
+And speaking of cleaning, you might be wondering, “Is it okay to clean the windows with pressure washer?”

 Author notes Jenny Scott is an art director and designer who has worked for many high-profile global brands, including designer Gareth Pugh, Nike and Coca Cola.
 She is also founder of Mothers Meeting, an events communications agency for parents to connect with like-minded creative individuals.
 She lives in London with her partner and two children.